jisooj/T9-Predictive-Text/README.md

 # T9-Predictive-Text

-Implmented with C.
-T9.c has main function.
+Implmented with C; T9.c has main function.

 Standard keypad in a cell phone has each digit corresponding to 3 to 4 alphabets mapped as following: